logicahealth/sandbox-community-edition/README.md

 ![Docker Memory](./images/docker_memory.png)
 Now instances will get the memory they require to run correctly.
 If you are running into memory issues with the containers this is most likely the culprit.

 The community edition was tested on Docker Desktop v3.1.0 and docker compose version 1.27.4.
 The docker version may be checked using the About menu option.
-The docker compose version may be checked using the command ```docker-compose -v```.
+The docker compose version may be checked using the command ```docker compose -v```.

 ### Download and Install
 1. Clone this project